Requirements for a Ph.D. in Accounting

-Students successfully completing the accounting doctoral degree program are awarded a Ph.D. in Industrial Administration (Accounting).
+Students successfully completing the accounting doctoral degree program are awarded a Ph.D. in Accounting.

-- Students are also expected to attend and participate in our workshops and annual conference.
+- Students are expected to attend and participate in our workshops and annual conference.

-- By the end of the third semester, Accounting students must pass a qualifying exam on Accounting and the Economics qualifying exams on microeconomics, information economics (game theory and contract theory) and econometrics.
+- By the end of the third semester, Accounting students must pass a qualifying exam on Accounting and the Economics qualifying exams on Microeconomics I and II and Econometrics I and II.

 - Students with specific interests can substitute qualifying exams in Operations Research or Organizational Behavior for Economics, with faculty approval.